Node.js Request Path: DNS, TCP, libuv & Callbacks

 net.connect(65000, '127.0.0.1')

-There is no neat JavaScript error for "the accept queue was full for a moment."
+Accept pressure has no clean single JavaScript error.
 Clients may see timeouts, resets, or slow connects.
-Server logs may show fewer connection callbacks than incoming attempts.
+Server logs may show fewer 'connection' callbacks than incoming attempts.
 Local socket-table tools can show queue depths or many half-open states, depending on OS and permissions.
-The backlog chapter owns the queue details; the placement is enough here.
+The backlog chapter owns queue details.
+Here, just place the symptom before the JavaScript connection callback.

 ECONNRESET usually lands during read, write, or idle handling after a connection existed.
 EPIPE usually lands when writing to a socket whose peer side has already gone away far enough for the local stack to reject the write.
-Timing matters.
+Timing changes what you see.
 A reset can arrive while your code is doing unrelated work, then surface on the next read or write.

 'end', 'close', and 'error' are separate signals.
 A clean peer FIN can produce readable end and then close.
 A reset can produce error and close.
 A local destroy can produce close with local intent.
-Treat close logs without endpoint addresses and socket state as weak evidence.
+Close logs without endpoint addresses and socket state are weak evidence.

 socket.setTimeout(5_000, () => {